bcgov/devhub-app-web/docs/siphon.md

+    parent // gatsby required attribute, this is null path // path to the file relative to the respository originalSource // the original URL to the file
+    // data used to provide 'previews' for the node
+    // this adopts standards from twitter cards, open graph
+    // and normalized the properties
+    unfurl {
+        description,
+        title,
+        image,
+        label1,
+        data1,
+        label2,
+        data2,
+        type,
+    }
+    source {
-    parent // gatsby required attribute, this is null path // path to the file relative to the respository originalSource // the original URL to the file source // the actual repository name as found in github sourceName // pretty name for the source which is inherited by the name property in the source-registry.yml sourcePath // the URL to the repository resourcePath
+        name // the actual repository name as found in github displayName // pretty name for the source which is inherited by the name property in the source-registry.yml sourcePath // the URL to the repository sourceType // the type of the source ie (github, website etc) }
     // pointer to the resource for this node.
 This may be external, a link to another website
-    // or internal, a link to a generated gatsby page labels
+    // or internal, a link to a generated gatsby page resourcePath
     // this is a combination of globally set labels (found in source registry.yml) and any implicity
     // found by other mechanisms (when sifting through the content).
 Labels is planned to be used for
     // filtering nodes on the client
+    labels
     internal {
         contentDigest // a gatsby required property
         // Optional media type (https://en.wikipedia.org/wiki/Media_type) to indicate